Dear ECC Family,

 As the state of Ohio emerges from the COVID-19 quarantine, we’re excited to open the doors for worship in our sanctuary again!
 The leadership of ECC desires to gather again in a way that glorifies God, blesses our church, and preserves unity in the Spirit, while making the wisest choices we can to protect each member and remaining above reproach in our community.

 We recognize that families with high-risk members may not be comfortable returning immediately, or even for the foreseeable future.
 Whatever decision your family makes about returning to the building for services, we love and support you.
 We are one church and we worship one Risen Savior, whether we are together physically or not.

 Of course, things will not look the same for a while.
-To begin with, we will hold two Sunday services on site, at 9:15 am and 11:30 am.
+To begin with, we will hold two Sunday services on site, at 9:15 am and 11:00 am.
 The service will be streamed live on our YouTube channel at 9:15 am, and the recorded live stream will be available after that.
-Sunday School will continue to be posted online on Monday evenings.

 Please keep your entire family home if any member feels sick, has a fever, or has knowingly been exposed to COVID-19.